Contractors, consultants and visitors to ECU may require access to certain services within ECU.

 Should you have been invited, or have successfully tendered, to undertake work for ECU you are required to first satisfactorily complete the University's online Campus Access Induction.
 It must be performed by each individual and cannot be delegated or performed on behalf of another person.
 Upon completion you will receive a unique induction number and a photo ID which you must carry at all times when working on campus.

-This is a condition of entry to all ECU worksites.
+Completion of the 'Campus Access Induction' is a condition of entry to all ECU worksites.
 Any failure to comply may constitute a breach of contract and any unauthorised person may be ejected from an ECU worksite.

 The ECU Master Plan is a statutory planning document that has been approved by the ECU Council and has been submitted to each Local Authority where ECU has a campus, i.e. City of Bunbury, City of Joondalup and City of Stirling.
 The ECU Master Plan is also submitted to the Western Australian Planning Commission, the Authority that approves all major developments on ECU campuses.